hossain-shahrier/heich/README.md

 \*Create Payment Method Page 1.
 Display payment methods 2.
 Save payment method in the Context

-*Seed Sample products
-    1. Insert sample products to mongoDB
-    2. Load products from DB in Home
-    3. Check product count in Stock
+\*Seed Sample products 1.
+Insert sample products to mongoDB 2.
+Load products from DB in Home 3.
+Check product count in Stock

+\*Load Products from mongoDB 1.
+Load products in home page from mongoDB 2.
+Load products in product page from mongoDB 3.
+Use product API to check count in stock